awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 * **A GitHub Gist**
 *  **Google Drive**

-When you *synchronize* a file, you can do so from any workspace.  *Files from one workspace won't be accessible from another workspace unless you navigate to that workspace*
+When you *synchronize* a file, you can do so from any workspace.  *Files from one workspace won't be accessible from another workspace unless you navigate to that workspace*.
+The point is, I could have just used the *synchronize* option instead.
+I didn't have to create an entire new **workspace** in order to work with my GitHub files.
+The downside to this is if files are added using another method, you won't see